Frederik Meijer Gardens & Sculpture Park: Seasonal events

 Meijer Gardens supports two large seasonal exhibition events, both started in 1995 when the facility first opened: The Fred & Dorothy Fichter Butterflies Are Blooming, and the Christmas and Holiday Traditions.

 Fred & Dorothy Fichter Butterflies Are Blooming is held annually in the Lena Meijer Conservatory from March 1 through April 30; it is one of the largest temporary butterfly exhibits in the nation, with thousands of tropical butterflies from Central America, South America, and Asia.
 The butterfly exhibit is well attended and popular with visitors of all ages.

 Christmas and Holiday Traditions takes place from November through the first week of January.
 The Gardens' annual event includes the display of holiday items and symbols of more than 40 nations and cultures.
+In 2024, the winter event expanded outdoors with ENLIGHTEN, an immersive light and sound experience that includes a mile-long walking tour through the sculpture park.